jhhyj1010/CodingPractices/webapp/README.md

 ![alt text](image.png)

 5. Try these two endpoints (/upload_compressed_images/ and /get_images_history/) according to the indications with in the forms, one for uploading & compressing images and another for query history of images being uploaded.

 ![alt text](image-3.png)

 ![alt text](image-4.png)

-6. After finishing tests, we can remove the images by callling endpoint "/remove_image/<image_name>" with the filenames in the output of "get_images_history" API call.
+6. After finishing tests, we can remove the images by callling endpoint "/remove_image/<image_name>" with the filenames based on the output of "get_images_history" API call.

 - Before removing images,